Introduction to version control with Git

 • Quasi standard for software development

-• A whole universe of other software and services around it
+• A whole universe of other software and services built on top of it

 • For projects with mainly text files (e.g. code, markdown files, …)